julianasantimaria/Projects_PySparkAndKfka_BatchAndStreaming/README.md

 # PySpark and Apache Kafka projects, with data in Batch and Streaming

-This repository contains a series of projects using PySpark and Apache Kafka with various data configurations, such as Batch and Streaming.
+This repository contains a series of projects using PySpark and Apache Kafka with various Data configurations, such as Batch and Streaming.

 It also has container scalability and data volume.